experiandataquality/aperture-data-studio-sdk/README.md

 ### Workflow parameters

-Workflow parameters allow you to configure the settings of your Workflow steps without specifying the value.
-You can create a Workflow parameter and assign it to any of the Workflow step setting that support the Workflow parameter's datatype.
+Workflow parameters allow you to configure the properties of your Workflow steps without specifying its value.
+You can create a Workflow parameter and assign it to any Workflow step property that supports the Workflow parameter's datatype.

 Custom steps now automatically support workflow parameters for string (alphanumeric) and number (numeric) properties.